The Office (1995 TV series)

-The Office is an American sitcom television series starring Valerie Harper that aired for five episodes on CBS from March 11 to April 15, 1995, as a mid-season replacement during the 1994–95 television season.
+The Office is an American sitcom television series starring Valerie Harper that aired for six episodes on CBS from March 11 to April 15, 1995, as a mid-season replacement during the 1994–95 television season.
 The series, billed as an office comedy version of the British series Upstairs, Downstairs, centered on the camaraderie of executives and their secretaries of a busy corporate office at a design-packaging company.

 Synopsis

 Rita Stone (Valerie Harper) is a divorcée and 19-year veteran of a secretarial pool at the executive office of a package design company in Chicago called Package Inc. She is outspoken and mainly the adhesive that holds things together at the company, seeing that everything gets done on time, mediating disputes and trying to be a good listener to both job-related and personal problems.